-Maharashtra gains top position in India State Ranking Survey 2011 by HVS - Travel Biz Monitor
+Maharashtra has bagged the top position in India State Ranking Survey

 According to a press release, the objective of the study is to identify the states in India that have a holistically supportive environment for a hotel to operate in.
 The travel and tourism industry is subject to numerous constraints and this survey aims at identifying some of the gaps in the industry and highlights initiatives and efforts (or lack thereof) by the different state governments in India.